paoven/csfle/README.md

-# Client-Side Field Level Encryption (CSFLE)
+# Client-Side Field Level Encryption (CSFLE) with Azure Key Vault

-This repository provides a step by step demo of the Confluent Cloud feature [Client-Side Field Level Encryption](http://staging-docs-independent.confluent.io/docs-cloud/PR/2843/current/clusters/csfle/overview.html).
+This repository provides a step-by-step demo of the Confluent Cloud feature [Client-Side Field Level Encryption](http://staging-docs-independent.confluent.io/docs-cloud/PR/2843/current/clusters/csfle/overview.html).
 As of today, this feature is in Early Access Program.

-Once GA, it is planned to have different branches containing (at least)
-- [x] Azure Key Vault
-- [x] HashiCorp Vault

 ## Prerequisites